+The return on average shareholders' equity, as may be adjusted, is set forth in the Company's Annual Report.
 The Corporate Governance and HR Committee has selected the return on average shareholders' equity as Vesting Criteria since it is in line with the Company's pay for performance philosophy and aims to encourage executive officers to establish strategies aimed at increasing share value and creating economic wealth.